pranitcode/BackgrondColorGenerator.io/README.md

-# BackgrondColorGenerator.io
+# BackgrondColourGenerator.io
-color for background✔
+colour for background✔